Skip to main content | Website improvement | Accessibility help

 Action to take if Giant Hogweed is found

 Chemical control spraying can only be carried out during the growing season (March to August), when there is green, leafy material present.
-In order to be effective, spraying must be carried out before the plant fowers and sets seed, otherwise there will be thousands of additional seeds on the ground ready to grow at some point in the future.
+In order to be effective, spraying must be carried out before the plant flowers and sets seed, otherwise there will be thousands of additional seeds on the ground ready to grow at some point in the future.

 Never use a strimmer or chipper on Giant Hogweed material as this can cause sap to become airborne, resulting in injury.